CraftingInC/FlurpsEngine/README.md

 https://trello.com/b/mJqOCTk2/flurps-engine

-At this time, the node in this picture is dragable, and it stays put when you release the mouse.
+At this time, the texture node in this picture is dragable, and it stays put when you release the mouse.
 ![progress](dragablenode.png)